bridge-core/molang/README.md

 ## Performance

 **Disclaimer:** Both bridge.'s MoLang library and Blockbench's library are usually fast enough.
-However, bridge.'s MoLang interpreter shines when it comes to executing a wide variety of different scripts (ineffective cache) where it is up to 10x faster interpreting a vanilla MoLang script.
+However, bridge.'s MoLang interpreter shines when it comes to executing a wide variety of different scripts (ineffective cache) where it is up to 10x faster at interpreting a vanilla MoLang script.

 ### Vanilla Script